Exact enumeration of satisfiable 2-SAT formulae: Introduction

-In the current work, we focus on the exact enumeration of families related to $2$-SAT formulae~\cite{bollobas2001scaling,coppersmith2004random}.
+In the current work, we focus on the exact enumeration of families related to $2$-SAT formulae.
 To do this, we further extend the symbolic method for enumeration of directed graphs.
 Indeed, digraphs are closely related to $2$-SAT formulae since the latter can be represented using implication digraphs.
 An unsatisfiable formula is distinguished by the presence of a specific subgraph -- a contradictory circuit -- inside its implication digraph.
-Along similar lines, there is another approach~\cite{collet2018threshold} based on finding induced subgraphs in random graphs, using generating functions as well.
+We refer to an approach of Collet, de Panafieu, Gardy, Gittenberger and Ravelomanana~\cite{collet2018threshold} based on finding induced subgraphs in random graphs, using generating functions as well.
 Unfortunately, such an approach does not allow to capture the counting recurrence in an efficient way, because the family of the required patterns is too large.

+Another possible approach is an inclusion-exclusion method, or a more refined probabilistic tool based on distinguishing a random variable inside a formula, \ie \emph{statistic}.
 Two particular statistics can be used to count 2-SAT formulae: the number of Boolean assignments satisfying the formula, and the number of contradictory variables (defined below).
 A 2-SAT formula is satisfiable if and only if it has at least one satisfiable assignment.
 Equivalently, it is satisfiable if and only if it contains no contradictory variable.
-Two techniques can exploit those statistics to express the probability of satisfiability of random 2-SAT formulae: the inclusion-exclusion principle from combinatorics and the first and second moment methods from probability theory.
 Other statistics have historically been used to produce upper and lower bounds on the probability that a random formula is satisfiable.